georgefloros/sift-rs/README_WASM.md

 ### Features
 - MongoDB-style query filtering in WASM
 - Support for most MongoDB operators ($eq, $ne, $gt, $gte, $lt, $lte, $in, $nin, $exists, $regex, $and, $or, $not, $all, $size, $mod, $type, $elemMatch)
+- NEW: $where operator now available in WASM builds using Boa JavaScript engine
 - Type-safe query construction
 - Good performance for Rust

 ### Limitations
-- The $where operator is not available in WASM builds (only in server builds)
 - Requires JavaScript environment to run
 - Larger bundle size due to WASM runtime